How to Budget: The 3 Types of Expenses for Day-to-Day Living

 These are costs that happen infrequently, but still should be budgeted for.
 Irregular costs cover expenses such as dentists appointments, medical and vet bill, hairdressing appointments, etc. Despite the irregularity of the cost, there tends to be a general timeframe to the cost reoccurring.
 This helps you plan ahead and make room in your budget for these payments.

-It is important to note that irregular costs are different to unexpected spends, like your car breaking down or a job loss, these expenses should be covered by your emergency fund (which we'll cover in a later post).
+It is important to note that irregular costs are different to unexpected spends, like your car breaking down or a job loss, these expenses should be covered by your emergency fund (which we covered in another post - Importance of an Emergency Fund).

-The first step to creating a clear budget is establishing your Fixed, Variable and Irregular Costs and how much money should be allocated to cover their expenses.
+By establishing your Fixed, Variable and Irregular costs, and how much money should be allocated to cover their expenses, you can begin your budgeting journey correctly.

 Next week, we will be discussing how to incorporate these expenses into a budgeting plan by covering three budgeting methods.